-Twenty-five likely jurisdictional and twenty-one potentially non-jurisdictional features were identified within the Project Site, all of which were considered as streams, ephemeral channels, erosional swales, wetlands, ponds, or drainage ditches (Figures 3.3-2 and 3.3-3a-2d, Table 3.3-1).
+Twenty-three jurisdictional and twenty-three non-jurisdictional features were identified within the Project Site, all of which were considered as streams, ephemeral channels, erosional swales, wetlands, ponds, or drainage ditches (Figures 3.3-2 and 3.3-3a-2d, Table 3.3-1).
 No surface water features were present along the TL.
-The features identified onsite are detailed in the Summary of Environmental Features for the Adamsville Solar Project (Appendix A).
+The features identified onsite are detailed in the Summary of Environmental Features for the Adamsville Solar Project (Appendix B).

 On February 6, 2023, SRC submitted the Hydrologic Determination Report for Adamsville Solar in McNairy and Hardin Counties, Tennessee, report to TDEC.
 After reviewing the report, TDEC issued their hydrological determination letter on March 6, 2023.
 The report concluded that Streams 1 to 9 are jurisdictional (Table 3.3-1).
 Also on January 27, 2023, SRC submitted an approved jurisdictional request to the USACE.
-The USACE determination is pending and will be incorporated into the Final EA.
+The USACE responded on February 8, 2024, and concluded that Streams 1 to 9 are jurisdictional and Ephemeral Streams 6 and 7 are also jurisdictional.
+SRC will obtain the necessary permit(s) before construction begins and will follow the permit requirements, and necessary mitigation, to minimize impacts to wetlands and/or streams.
+Additionally, with the implementation of appropriate BMPs, impacts to wetlands and streams would be further minimized during construction.